Pin itAustralian links influences transplanted to the Carolina Lowcountry, with greens built for ground-game creativity.

-At 7,200 yards from the back tees, the Norman Course is the second longest of the four Barefoot layouts.
-The yardage plays slightly shorter than the number suggests because the firm, fast turf conditions add roll to tee shots.
-Norman designed the fairways to be wide and receptive, with few forced carries off the tee.
-The strategy lives in the second shot and beyond, where the player must choose between aerial and ground approaches based on pin position, wind direction, and green contour.
+You're playing 7,200 yards, par 72, the second longest of the four Barefoot courses.
+The yardage plays slightly shorter than the number suggests because the firm, fast turf adds roll.
+Fairways are wide and receptive with few forced carries.
+The strategy lives in the second shot and beyond, where you choose between aerial and ground approaches based on pin, wind, and contour.

 Myrtle Beach, South Carolina